Quantum Physics: Photons and the Photoelectric Effect

 E = hf

-where E is the energy of the photon, h is Planck's constant (approximately 6.626 x 10-34 Js), and f is the frequency of the radiation.
+where E is the energy of the photon, h is Planck's constant (approximately 6.626 x 10-34 J s), and f is the frequency of the radiation.
+This relationship highlights how energy is quantized, with higher frequency light corresponding to higher energy photons.

 The Photoelectric Effect

-The photoelectric effect is a phenomenon that provides evidence for the particle nature of light.
-When light of sufficient frequency shines on a metal surface, it can eject electrons from that surface.
-The key aspects of this effect include:
+The photoelectric effect is a phenomenon that provides clear evidence for the particle nature of light.
+When light of sufficient frequency strikes a metal surface, it can eject electrons from that surface.
+Key concepts related to the photoelectric effect include:

 Related topics: